mxkopy/vae/README.md

 ImageIterator(;directory="data/image/", batches=1, shuffle=false) -> Array{T, 4}
 AudioIterator(;directory="data/audio/", sample_size=2^16, batches=1, shuffle=false, shuffle_dir=false) -> Array{T, 4}
 ```

-I do not recommend using VideoIterator, as video is weird.

 # Optimiser
 The final ingredient required for a training loop is an optimiser.
 The default